shanujaiswal/Practice_Project/React/1)React Notes.md

 # React ES6 Destructuring

+--> A convenient way to extract values from objects or arrays and use them directly in components.
+It simplifies code, making it cleaner and more readable.
+--> When destructuring arrays, the order that variables are declared is important.If we want only item 1 and item 3, we can leave out item 2 but keep the comma for item 2 [ item1, , item3]
+--> Using ES6 destructuring in React helps to: ✔ Reduce redundant props. and this.state. references --> Make code more readable
+--> Improve maintainability

+# React ES6 Spread Operator

+--> The JavaScript spread operator (...) allows us to quickly copy all or part of an existing array or object into another array or object.
+--> The spread operator is often used in combination with destructuring.
+--> The properties that did not match are combined, but the property that did match are overwritten by the last object that was passed

+# React ES6 Modules

+==> Modules
+--> JavaScript modules allow us to break up code into separate files.
+--> This makes it easier to maintain the code-base.
+--> ES Modules rely on the import and export statements.
+--> ES6 modules allow you to split code into reusable files and import/export them as needed.
+This improves code organization and maintainability.

+# React ES6 Ternary Operator \*\*

+--> The ternary operator is a simplified conditional operator like if / else.
+--> Syntax(If there is one condition ) condition ? <expression if true> : <expression if false>
+--> Syntax(If there is two or more condition ) condition1 ? <expression if true> : condition2 ? <expression if true> : condition3 ? <expression if true> : <expression if false>;

 # React Render HTML

---> React renders HTML to the web page by using a function called createRoot() and its method render()
+--> React renders HTML to the web page by using a function called createRoot() and its method render() --> In React, HTML is rendered using JSX (JavaScript XML), which allows you to write HTML-like syntax inside JavaScript.
+React then converts JSX into standard JavaScript using React.createElement()
+--> React requires elements to be wrapped in a single parent element, often using a <div> or <> (Fragment).

 # The createRoot Function

 --> The createRoot() function takes one argument, an HTML element.
 --> The purpose of the function is to define the HTML element where a React component should be displayed.

 # The render Method